-Pardot Landing Pages Best Practices
+Pardot Landing Page Best Practices

 Include a Thank You page

-Having a Thank You page not only inform visitors that the form was completed, but also allows you to upsell or cross-sell other services or content.
-There is a way to do this in Pardot under the form completion action section, where you can redirect the prospect to a custom URL on your website or create a short thank you note.
+Having a Thank You page not only informs visitors that the form was submitted correctly, but also allows you to up-sell and cross-sell other services or content.
+In Pardot, under the form completion action section, you can redirect the prospect to a custom URL on your website or create a short thank you note.

 Declare your value proposition

-Your landing page offer(s) should be alluring, clear, and spark curiosity.
-Ease into building the relationship with trust by offering something valuable in return for contact information.
+Your landing page offer should be alluring, clear, and spark curiosity.
+Build trust with your visitors and prospects by offering something valuable in return for contact information.

 Compelling hero section

-Add a non-gated piece of content
+non-gated piece of content

 In addition to your gated content, some value needs to be included for free to drive further engagement, like a video or infographic.
-This second, free piece of content allows the visitor to see the quality of the content that you create without having to give up any of their personal information first.
+This second, free piece of content allows the visitor to see the quality of the content you create without having to give up any of their personal information first.